NON-MUSCLE INVASIVE AND MUSCLE INVASIVE BLADDER CANCER

 Pioneering a novel approach to treat a high unmet medical need.

-Bladder cancer is the most common malignancy involving the urinary system and approximately 84,000 Americans will be diagnosed with bladder cancer in 2021.
-An estimated 70% of all new primary bladder cancer cases are classified as non-muscle invasive bladder cancer, or NMIBC.
-NMIBC occurs in the tissue that lines the inner surface of the bladder and where the bladder muscle is not involved.
-NMIBC is currently treated with a combination of surgery, immunotherapy, and chemotherapy, and there have been no new advances in the treatment of NMIBC in over two decades.
+Bladder cancer is the most common malignancy involving the urinary system.
+Non-muscle invasive bladder cancer, or NMIBC and muscle invasive bladder cancer, or MIBC has a yearly incidence of 81,000 patients in the US.
+NMIBC occurs in the tissue that lines the inner surface of the bladder and where the bladder muscle is not yet involved.
+NMIBC and MIBC are currently treated with a combination of surgery, immunotherapy, and chemotherapy, and unfortunately a large proportion of subjects may progress to needing cystectomy, or removal of the bladder.